Image

 He dove into his conversation and before he knew it, Welsh had missed his exit – not by a mile or two, but by 20 miles.
 That was when Welsh had his “a ha” moment: He hadn’t been paying attention to the road ahead of him at all.

-As he drove back to his intended exit, Welsh thought more about it
+As he drove back to his intended exit, Welsh thought more about it and realized how easily things could have gone wrong.

 Read more